I Swapped Cardio for This, and It Changed My Whole Body

-I used to roll my eyes whenever I heard a model claim that Bikram yoga’s the secret to her Victoria’s Secret–contracted body.
+I used to roll my eyes whenever I heard a model claim that a leisurely (non-heated) yoga class was the secret to her Victoria’s Secret–contracted body.
 It just seemed too easy.
-Spend an hour stretching in a warm room and walk out looking like Karlie Kloss, Miranda Kerr, Adriana Lima, or Alessandria Ambrosio?
-Eye.
-Roll.
+Spend an hour stretching and walk out looking like Karlie Kloss, Miranda Kerr, Adriana Lima, or Alessandria Ambrosio?
+Eye roll.

 Everything changed in October.
 After a cathartic few days visiting a health retreat in Australia called Gwinganna, I decided to conduct an experiment.
 My trusty treadmill-and-weights routine just wasn’t yielding serious results anymore (my measurements, weight, and muscle fat totally plateaued), and I was getting constant knee pain, so I was committed to swapping my cardio-crazed ways for a more relaxed routine focused entirely on hot yoga and reformer Pilates.
 “Might as well see what happens,” I thought.

 What happened next

 Guys, the results blew my mind.
 It’s been just over eight weeks, and not only have I dropped about two pounds, but I’ve also lost inches from all over my body—specifically one inch from around my belly-button measurement and almost two inches across my hips.
 My body feels lean, strong, and flexible—I can now grab my ankles with my hands during a backbend, and I have nailed crow pose more than once.
 I haven’t complained about knee pain.
 I’m feeling so good, and it’s almost been too easy.